furey/fetchtv/README.md

 - The tool relies on your Fetch TV server's UPnP/DLNA service being discoverable on your network.
 - Firewalls on your computer might block SSDP discovery packets.
 - This tool may list recordings marked for deletion on the Fetch box, as the DLNA service doesn't seem to expose this status.
-- Downloads might sometimes report as incomplete due to how Fetch TV handles streaming (files may still be usable—check file sizes if concerned).
+- Saved files might sometimes report as incomplete due to how Fetch TV handles streaming (files may still be usable—check file sizes if concerned).
 - The Fetch TV UPnP service can sometimes be unstable and drop connections.
 This tool implements retries and delays to mitigate this, but occasional warnings about failed first attempts may appear in the console.

 ## Disclaimer